-Tags: AmeriCorps, americorps partners, Basic Adult Literacy, books build strong foundations, child development, child literacy, Children, children become readers, Children's Books, community, Family Learning, family literacy, LCNV, lcnv learners, Library, literacy, literacy council, literacy starts at home, Loudon Literacy, national center for family literacy, NCFL, reading a family affair, reading as a family, reading research, student stories, teaching, teaching strategies, Volunteer, volunteers, Writing
+Tags: AmeriCorps, americorps partners, Basic Adult Literacy, books build strong foundations, child development, child literacy, Children, children become readers, Children's Books, community, Family Learning, family literacy, LCNV, lcnv learners, Library, literacy, literacy council, literacy starts at home, Loudon Literacy, national center for family literacy, NCFL, reading a family affair, reading as a family, reading research, teaching, teaching strategies, Volunteer, volunteers, Writing

 Who doesn’t remember the joy of curling up on the lap of a parent or grandparent to listen to a story?
 Or the trip to the local library for story-time?
 Or watching the faces of older siblings engrossed in a book and wishing you could be a part of their fascination?
 Listening to stories and reading together is one of the simple joys of childhood.
 The Literacy Council of Northern Virginia also knows that reading together as a family is a great learning opportunity.
 Children and their relatives discover different places, cultures, and individuals while reinforcing their literacy.
 Reading as a family also plays a vital role in a child’s development.

 According to the National Center for Family Literacy:

 - Children’s reading scores improve dramatically when their parents are involved in helping them learn to read.

 - Low family income and a mother’s lack of education are the two biggest risk factors that hamper a child’s early learning and development.